 7. Massachusetts Institute of Technology

 Students who become homesick while studying at the Massachusetts Institute of Technology have two formal resources to access.
 One of these is a mental health counseling service.
 The other is a wellness specialist.
-The college also notes that the campus and wider city of Boston have many opportunities to help students with overcoming homesickness in less direct ways, such as social events.
+The college also notes that the campus and the wider city of Boston have many opportunities to help students with overcoming homesickness in less direct ways, such as through social events.
 College Magazine considers the Massachusetts Institute of Technology to be the fourth-best college for mental health awareness.
 US News states that it has the joint 64th best first-year experiences.
 College Choice regards the college’s freshmen to be the 42nd happiest.

 6. Colby College

 The Registrar’s Office at Colby College covers homesickness in its Healthy Colby First-Year Experience program.
-The first part of this program is specifically targeted to provide resiliency training for students who are missing their home and family.
+The first part of this program is specifically targeted to provide resiliency training for students who are missing their homes and families.
 The college’s counseling services are also wide-ranging, with everything from individual counseling to group meditation being offered.
 College Magazine considers Colby College to be the 10th best for mental health awareness.
 US News considers the college to have the joint 74th best first-year experiences.
 The Recovery Village considers the college the eighth-best for mental health.